khushi-sabarad/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 <img width="400" alt="case1 op5" src="https://github.com/khushi-sabarad/8-Week-SQL-Challenge/assets/71957748/3c0797c9-4536-4986-a47a-48cc489d014c">

+I am assuming that the customer's most popular item would be the one they ordered the most.
+  - The most popular item is Ramen, which was bought three times each by both Customer A and C.
+  - Customer B bought all three items twice, indicating either a lack of specific preference or an equal liking for all items

 ***

 6. Which item was purchased first by the customer after they became a member?